bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/js-tips/object.md

+---
+title: Object
+weight: 0
+excerpt: The Object class represents one of JavaScript's data types.
+It is used to store various keyed collections and more complex entities.
+Objects can be created using the Object() constructor or the object initializer / literal syntax.
+seo:
+    title: 'Object'
+    description: 'Javascript Quick Tips Directory'
+    robots: []
+    extra: []
+    type: stackbit_page_meta
+template: docs
+---

 # Object

 The `Object` class represents one of [JavaScript's data types](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Data_structures).
 It is used to store various keyed collections and more complex entities.
 Objects can be created using the [`Object()`](object/object) constructor or the [object initializer / literal syntax](../operators/object_initializer).